telerik/ajax-docs/controls/grid/getting-started.md

 position: 1
 ---

-# Getting Started with RadGrid
+# Getting Started with the Telerik WebForms RadGrid

 In this article, you will find links that will help you get started to work with RadGrid.